VandanVirani/Sudoku-with-GUI/README.md

 ```

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Now after checking if exits = 0 means number is not in box or row or col that means we can put the value in that empty space after that copy_i != i
+Now after checking if exits = 0 means number is not in box or row or col that means we can put the value in that empty space after that copy_i != i will help if we are in nested function or not if yes means copy_i is not equal to i so we will increment i (i+1) and again do function call until copy_i==i.

 ```yml
 rows=0